Javan and his sons are collectively the various Greek tribes.

 Isaiah 24:20 The earth shall reel to and fro like a drunkard [the whole earth shall quiver in a massive worldwide earthquake], and shall be removed like a cottage [like a tent can be moved]; and the transgression thereof shall be heavy upon it; and it shall fall, and not rise again.

-When Christ comes he shall destroy all wickedness and resistance to the Word of God.
+When Christ comes he will destroy all wickedness and resistance to the Word of God.

 24:21 And it shall come to pass in that day, that the LORD shall punish the host of the high ones that are on high, and the kings of the earth upon the earth.